 - Advocating on your behalf at trial, and if you plead guilty or are convicted, arguing for a lower sentence

 Facing a criminal charge of eluding can place a lot of stress on you.
 But when you work with Upton Law, PLLC, you can expect compassionate, straightforward legal representation.
 You will be quoted a flat fee upfront.
 So, you will know how much your case will cost no matter how much legal work is needed.

 Talk to a Virginia Eluding Lawyer Today

 If you have been charged with eluding law enforcement, you may be facing the prospect of serious penalties if you are convicted.
 Don’t leave your freedom and future to chance in the Virginia criminal justice system.
-Contact Upton Law, PLLC today for a free, confidential consultation with a trusted Virginia eluding lawyer.
+Contact us online or call Upton Law, PLLC today for a free, confidential consultation with a trusted Virginia eluding lawyer.

 Upton Law, PLLC, serves clients in Richmond and throughout Virginia, as well as out-of-state drivers who are facing charges in Virginia.